Second-language phonology

 The phonology of second languages is different from the phonology of first languages in various ways.
-The differences are considered to come from general characteristics of second languages, such as slower speech rate, lower proficiency than native speakers, and from the interaction between non-native speakers' first and second languages.
+The differences are considered to come from general characteristics of second languages, such as slower speech tempo, lower proficiency than native speakers, and from the interaction between non-native speakers' first and second languages.

 Research on second-language phonology has been done not only on segments, but also on prosody.
 Second-language prosody, like second-language segments, has been studied in terms of both its global characteristics and the interactions between first languages and second languages.